 Picking the Right Addiction Treatment Program

 With so many addiction treatment services, finding the right program can seem daunting.
 Many clients benefit from options like a female-only program because it provides a supportive, gender-specific environment.
-Depending on the individual’s addiction history, they may also want options like a residential program, transitional living or aftercare options.
-Through the right treatment program, individuals can find options such as:
+Depending on the individual’s addiction history, they may also want options like aftercare programs.
+Through the right treatment program, individuals can find treatment choices such as:

 - Trauma therapy

 - Outdoor activities like horseback riding, gardening, and hiking

 - Service work